zynksoftware/Zynk-Workflow/docs/_documentation/Sage-50-Payroll-Connector/Connecting-to-Sage-50-Payroll.md

 redirect_from: "/article/672-connecting-to-sage-payroll"
 title: Connecting to Sage 50 Payroll
 ---
-All of the tasks in the [Sage 50 Payroll]] connector require a connection to Sage 50 Payroll.
-To find out more, see [[Managing Connections](sage-50-payroll]] connector-require-a-connection-to-sage-50-payroll.-to-find-out-more, see-[[managing-connections).
+All of the tasks in the [Sage 50 Payroll](sage-50-payroll) connector require a connection to Sage 50 Payroll.
+To find out more, see [Connection Manager](connection-manager).

 You must specify the Sage 50 Payroll Connection you would like to use on each of the Sage 50 Payroll tasks.
 To specify the connection, select the appropriate entry from the dropdown as seen in the screenshot below.
 Alternatively, once you have set up the Sage 50 Payroll connection that you would like to use, you can make this the default for any tasks which require this connection type, which means that you don't need to select the connection for every new task that you add to the Workflow.